-A November ProPublica article noted that half of American gun death victims are men of color in “poor, segregated neighborhoods that have little political clout.”
-Timothy Heaphy, a former U.S. attorney in Virginia, says this is precisely why they don’t capture the public’s attention.
+A ProPublica article in November noted that half of American gun death victims are men of color in “poor, segregated neighborhoods that have little political clout.”
+Timothy Heaphy, a former U.S. Attorney in Virginia, says this is precisely why such killings don’t capture the public’s attention.
 “I don’t think we care about African-American lives as much as we care about white lives,” he said.

 On August 18, 9-year-old Jamyla Bolden was killed by a bullet fired into her Ferguson, Missouri, home as she did her homework on her bed.
 “Usually when we hear the gunshots, she’s the first one who yells ‘Mom, they’re shooting!’” her mother told KMOV.com, a local news station.
 “I noticed Jamyla wasn’t saying anything.
 That’s the main thing I remember: her not moving.”

-Kids younger than three have gotten ahold of guns and shot someone at least 59 times this year, a disturbing trend first reported by Christopher Ingraham at the Washington Post in October.
-Most often, these toddlers injure or kill themselves, but more than a dozen have shot other people, sometimes fatally.
-Gun violence prevention advocates say that gun storage requirements and the adoption of smart guns that only fire for their owners could reduce these deaths, but the gun lobby vehemently opposes such mandates.
+Children younger than 3 have gotten their hands on guns and shot someone at least 59 times this year, a disturbing trend first reported by Christopher Ingraham in the Washington Post in October.
+Most often, these toddlers wound or kill themselves, but more than a dozen have shot other people, sometimes fatally.
+Gun violence prevention advocates say that gun storage requirements and the adoption of smart guns that only fire for their owners could reduce these deaths, but the gun lobby vehemently opposes such suggestions.
 In November, after the Post’s report, 20 Democrats in the U.S. Senate asked the Government Accountability Office to issue a report on the safe storage of guns in American homes.

 The comparative mortality rates — also first flagged by the Post’s Christopher Ingraham — come from CDC figures released earlier this month.
 They reflect a larger story: While motor vehicles have been getting progressively safer, guns have killed people at a consistent clip over the past 15 years.
 Unpacking the numbers further reveals that firearm fatalities are holding steady while suicides by firearm have climbed along with the number of guns in circulation.
 Some theorize that medical advances are saving shooting victims who formerly would have died of their injuries.

-This enduring statistic from a decade-old California Attorney General report emphasizes just how dangerous it is to introduce firearms into a turbulent relationship.
+This enduring statistic from a decade-old report issued by California’s attorney general emphasizes just how dangerous it is to introduce firearms into a turbulent relationship.
 In no state is that more pronounced than in South Carolina, which ranks first in the rate of women killed by men — a rate that is more than twice the national average.
-After several frustrated starts, South Carolina finally passed legislation this year limiting firearms access for domestic abusers — along with Alabama, Delaware, Maine, Oregon, and Vermont.
+After several frustrated starts, South Carolina passed legislation this year limiting firearms access for domestic abusers — along with Alabama, Delaware, Maine, Oregon, and Vermont.
 But 17 states still do not have their own equivalent of a federal law banning criminal domestic misdemeanants from possessing guns, according to the Law Center to Prevent Gun Violence.

 In one of those states, Georgia, Vanessa Soyer was gunned down in front of her 13-year-old son in their Lawrenceville apartment on November 16.
 A mother of four, the Harlem-bred Soyer, 47, authored a book about domestic violence.
-Her husband of 15 years, from whom she was in the process of separating, was arrested for the murder.
+Her husband of 15 years, from whom she was separating, was arrested for the killing.
 “Nobody would’ve ever thought that the words from the pages of her books would become her reality,” her GoFundMe page reads.

-The same day Robert Lewis Dear opened fire at a Planned Parenthood in Colorado Springs, Colorado, killing three and wounding nine, the FBI reported five percent more NICS checks than Black Friday last year, setting an all-time single-day record.
-If each of those checks resulted in a gun sale, it would means Americans bought enough new firearms to arm every active duty Marine.
+The same day that Robert Lewis Dear opened fire at a Planned Parenthood in Colorado Springs, Colorado, killing three and wounding nine, the FBI reported 5 percent more NICS checks than from Black Friday last year, setting an all-time single-day record.
+If each of those checks resulted in a gun sale, it would mean that Americans bought enough new firearms to arm every active duty Marine.

-In an online survey of 3,000 people, Harvard’s Injury Control Research Center found that 22 percent of Americans professed to own guns — and 25 percent of those gun owners own five or more guns.
+In an online survey of 3,000 people, Harvard’s Injury Control Research Center found that 22 percent of Americans said they owned guns — and 25 percent of them said they owned five or more guns.
 The Center’s director, Dr. David Hemenway, told The Trace in October that guns in fewer hands might actually lower rates of gun suicide and accidental shootings.
-But the fact that these gun owners feel they must compile an arsenal raises another set of questions.
+But the fact that so many gun owners feel they must compile an arsenal raises another set of questions.
 “Who are these people and why do they have so, so many guns?”
 Hemenway asked.
 “And are they really responsible?”

-The Chicago Police Department announced earlier this month that it confiscated 6,521 illegal guns in 2015, which it said works out to one gun every 90 minutes.
-But Newsweek analyzed the department’s own figures and concluded that it’s been more successful than advertised.
-“With 335 days so far this year and 6,521 guns removed, that is about 19 guns a day, or about one every 74 minutes,” Polly Mosendz wrote.
-(In July, Adam Sege conducted a similar audit for The Trace, and determined Chicago Police were removing a gun off the streets every 75 minutes.)
+The Chicago Police Department announced earlier this month that it had confiscated 6,521 illegal guns in 2015, which it said works out to one gun every 90 minutes.
+But Newsweek analyzed the department’s own figures and concluded that the confiscations have been more successful than advertised.
+“With 335 days so far this year and 6,521 guns removed, that is about 19 guns a day, or about one every 74 minutes,” the reporter Polly Mosendz wrote.
+(In July, Adam Sege conducted a similar audit for The Trace, and determined Chicago police were taking a gun off the streets every 75 minutes.)

 The gunshot wounds to his temples had to be sealed with wax.
-He wore a white tuxedo, red bow tie, white gloves, and red, size 5 gator-skin shoes, and his 25-year-old mother wore a white dress and a red hat to match.
-Tyshawn Lee was the second 9-year-old boy to be targeted and killed by gangs within the last 15 months in Chicago, and he was lured from a swing set in the Auburn Gresham neighborhood and murdered in an alley because his father allegedly belonged to a gang that may have been involved in the murder of the brother of one of the suspects.
+He wore a white tuxedo, red bow tie, white gloves, and red, size-5 aligator-skin shoes.
+His 25-year-old mother wore a white dress and a red hat to match.
+Tyshawn Lee was the second 9-year-old boy to be targeted and killed by gangs within the last 15 months in Chicago, and he was lured from a swing set in the Auburn Gresham neighborhood and murdered in an alley because his father allegedly belonged to a gang that may have been involved in the killing of the brother of one of the suspects.
 Peter Nickeas, the overnight crime reporter at the Chicago Tribune, detailed the days after the boy’s death — during which a battle-hardened city found it still had the capacity for shock.

-At a hearing on the third anniversary of the Sandy Hook shooting, California Representative Mike Thompson, chairman of the House Gun Violence Prevention Task Force, noted that Congress has held more than two dozen moments of silence since the massacre — but has not approved any gun safety bills.
+At a hearing on the third anniversary of the Sandy Hook shooting, U.S. Representative Mike Thompson, of California, the chairman of the House Gun Violence Prevention Task Force, noted that Congress has held more than two dozen moments of silence since that massacre — but has not approved any gun safety bills.
 In March, Thompson, a Democrat, and Representative Peter King of New York, a Republican, introduced a bipartisan bill that would implement background checks on private gun sales.
-Since then it’s been bouncing from one House subcommittee to another.
+Since then the bill been bouncing from one House subcommittee to another.